g-etorri/articles/jncie-self-study/igp-configuration/7-igp-config.md

     family inet6;
 }
 ```
 So cool, right?
-You can do wonderful things and save some lines of your configuration with the groups!
+Configuration groups are a lifesaver for keeping configs clean and saving lines!

-Now, we have to go for IS-IS configuration.
+Now, let's tackle the IS-IS configuration.

-We'll use only the level 1, and only one area.
-To have more metrics, we'll use wide metrics in our IS-IS.
+We’ll stick to a Level 1, single-area design.
+To support Traffic Engineering and larger metric values, we’ll enable wide-metrics.

-For simulate a good practice of security, we'll use authentication MD5 in the adjacencies and for better failure detection, we'll use BFD in all backbone interfaces with 2s of minimum-interval and with a multiplier value of 3.
+To simulate best security practices, we'll apply MD5 authentication on adjacencies.
+For failure detection, we’re deploying BFD on all backbone interfaces with a 2s minimum interval and a multiplier of 3.

-Ok, in real-life looks like a big time of loss, but we are in a lab environment, don't worry.
+Quick Note: I know, I know...
+2 seconds sounds like an eternity in a real backbone (we usually talk in milliseconds!).
+But since this is a virtual lab environment, we need to be gentle.

-For optimize the costs of IGP, we'll use a reference bandwitdh of 10G, with this, our ae interface will have a lower cost than our single links.
+To optimize our IGP costs, we'll set the reference bandwidth to 10G.
+This ensures our aggregated interfaces (ae) get a better cost metric than single links.

-Because family iso is needed to run IS-IS on the interfaces, we have a facility in the configuration of the protocol.
-We can set the configuration for all interface in one time, because all the interfaces of the router considered by protocol IS-IS, are only the interface with the family iso configured.
+Finally, here is a cool Junos trick: Since IS-IS strictly requires family iso to run, we can simply configure interface all under the protocol.
+Junos is smart enough to only enable IS-IS on the interfaces that actually have family iso configured.
+Huge time saver!
 ```
 set protocols isis interface all point-to-point set protocols isis interface all family inet bfd-liveness-detection minimum-interval 2000